-In particular, the project is interested in inherent qualities in natural sounds and light that may benefit us in terms of wellbeing and health and that may also contribute to the understanding and creation of art.
-Here is a summary statement about the investigations in natural and artificial sounds provided by the Sackler Centre:
+In particular, focused on inherent qualities in natural sounds that may benefit us in terms of wellbeing and health and that may also contribute to the understanding and creation of certain types of time-based art.
+Here is a summary statement about the project’s investigations in natural and artificial sounds so far, provided by the Sackler Centre:

 The sounds of nature may help you think clearly

 Cassandra D. Gould, Oliver Sparasci, Alex Mees, David Watson1, Mark Ware, Sarah Garfinkel1, Hugo D. Critchley.
 Department of Psychiatry, Brighton and Sussex Medical School, Brighton, UK.
 Sackler Centre for Consciousness Science, University of Sussex, Brighton, UK.
 School of Psychology, University of Sussex, Brighton, UK.